-The net loss in 2018-Q1 was \$2.5 million higher than the net loss in 2017-Q4 mainly due to the \$2.5 million non-cash sharebased payments expense resulting from the 9,575,000 incentive stock options granted during the period.
-The Company primarily used its cash in operating and investing activities, which included the drilling campaign at Goldlund and permitting and development activities at Springpole.
+The net loss in 2018-Q1 was \$2.5 million higher than the net loss in 2017-Q4 mainly due to the \$2.5 million non-cash sharebased payments expense resulting from the 9,575,000 incentive stock options granted to Directors, Officers, employees, and consultants during that period.
+The Company primarily used its cash in operating and investing activities, which included the Phase 2 drilling campaign at Goldlund and permitting and development activities at Springpole.